SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 #### Limits

-It's possible to restrict the number of open connections.
-By default the DxM will allow 100 concurrent connections, but the amount can be changed here.
+It is possible to restrict the number of open connections.
+By default, the DxM will allow 100 concurrent connections, but you can customize this number here.

 For example, this is the default configuration: